Stvad/CrowdAnki/README.md

 After pressing the Export button - select directory where the result should be stored.

 ## Import
-To perform the import go to menu File>"Import CrowdAnki Json" and select the directory where the deck is stored.
+To perform the import go to menu File>"CrowdAnki: Import from disk" and select the directory where the deck is stored.

+## Import from Github
+To get the deck from Github go to menu File>"CrowdAnki: Import from Github" and enter Github username and repository name in suggested format.

+So, for example, to get my [git deck](https://github.com/Stvad/Software_Engineering__git) you would need to enter Stvad/Software_Engineering__git.

 ### Things to note for the Import:
 * Automatic backup would be triggered prior to the import;